FaizoKen/Genshin-Roles/README.md

 ## Usage

+1. Ensure the [Auth Gateway](../Auth-Gateway/) is running on `your-domain.com/auth/*`
-1. In the RoleLogic dashboard, create a Role Link and set the **Custom Plugin URL** to your instance's public URL
+2. In the RoleLogic dashboard, create a Role Link and set the **Custom Plugin URL** to `https://your-domain.com/genshin-player-role`
-2. RoleLogic will automatically register the guild/role pair
+3. RoleLogic will automatically register the guild/role pair
-3. Users visit the verification page, sign in with Discord, and link their Genshin UID
+4. Users visit the verification page, sign in with Discord (via Auth Gateway), and link their Genshin UID
-4. Roles are assigned automatically based on the conditions you configure
+5. Roles are assigned automatically based on the conditions you configure

 ## API Reference